Integrating WHMCS 7 with your 20i Reseller Account

 1.1 Getting Started

-To setup WHMCS with 20i you'll firstly need to buy a licence.
-If you have an existing licence you can purchase 20i's discounted WHMCS licence and switch this over using the guide here: How do I change the license key WHMCS uses?
+To setup WHMCS with 20i you'll firstly need to buy a license.
+If you have an existing license you can purchase 20i's discounted WHMCS license and switch this over using the guide here: How do I change the license key WHMCS uses?

-Once you've bought the WHMCS licence you'll need to install it to your webspace.
+Once you've bought the WHMCS license you'll need to install it to your webspace.